ultimate271/notes/book/Dragon/The Dragon and the King.md

 we no longer want your rule!
 Let the people decide our decisions, we want freedom!"

+## The dragon, amused in his divine way, express his disdain for the people
 The dragon let out a great snort, the kind of snort that brings involutary fire out of his nostrils.
 He was so ammused that he almost burned them all right there, but he calmed himself before it amounted to anything.
 "You silly